jerryscript-project/iotjs/docs/Build-for-NuttX.md

 * Add 'gpio' device driver to make I/O pin control possible from ECMAScript
 * Add setjmp header and setjmp, longjmp to support JerryScript parser

-The patch include some fixes that occurred when working with current version of IoT.js, some of the fixes are;
+The patch includes some fixes that occurred when working with the current version of IoT.js, Those are;
 * fix nxflat that had some problem when reading micro SD card
 * fix net accept() error return
 * fix syscall CSV file for generating proxy source codes

 ### 2. Configure NuttX

 ```
 # assume you are in nuttx root folder
 cd nuttx/tools